José Fernández Madrid: Capture

 Then, captured and facing the real threat of facing the Judges of War and Purification, who would have sentenced him to death as was the fate of many very important figures during the Reconquista, he pleaded for forgiveness—a mistake he would later regret—and he implored for a meeting with general Morillo.
 Because of his family's record of service to the king, and his lack of military action, his life was spared and sentenced to exile in Spain along with his wife, María Francisca Domínguez de la Roche, and his brother, Coronel Francisco Fernández Madrid.
 Morillo told him:

-Within three days you will leave for the Capital [Madrid].
-Go learn loyalty from your relatives!
-Do not think you are fooling me, you are an insurgent and you will be one till death.